 Divorce Pension Valuations

-Typically, upon retirement, the employee can choose to receive those pension benefits as a lump sum, or in a series of steady, annuity-like payments through the course of his or her retirement.
+A pension plan is a type of retirement plan where an employee adds money into a fund that also includes money from their employer.
+These investments later provide income to the worker when they retire.
+Typically, the employee can choose to receive pension benefits as a lump sum, or in a series of steady payments throughout the course of his or her retirement.

-The Pension Valuation is of a financial planning nature.
-A trained CDFA® can assist you and a lawyer in navigating the financial aspects of your divorce.
+The Pension Valuation is a matter of financial planning.
+Therefore, you need a trained CDFA® to assist you and your lawyer navigate this aspect of your divorce.

 At Divorce Financial Solutions, we have the necessary pension valuation expertise.
-An experienced retirement solutions consultant who has designed and managed pension plans with Plan Administrators, such as Veralynn Morris, will be able to help each party understand the implications and long-term effects on future finances.
+An experienced retirement solutions consultant who has designed and managed pension plans with Plan Administrators, such as Veralynn Morris, will be able to help each party understand the implications and effects pension valuations have on future finances.
 This is helpful whether you seek her advice as the plan participant or the alternate payee.